Individualist anarchism: France

 From the legacy of Proudhon and Stirner there emerged a strong tradition of French individualist anarchism.
 An early important individualist anarchist was Anselme Bellegarrigue.
 He participated in the French Revolution of 1848, was author and editor of Anarchie, Journal de l'Ordre and Au fait !
 Au fait !
 Interprétation de l'idée démocratique and wrote the important early Anarchist Manifesto in 1850.
 Catalan historian of individualist anarchism Xavier Diez reports that during his travels in the United States "he at least contacted (Henry David) Thoreau and, probably (Josiah) Warren".
-Autonomie Individuelle was an individualist anarchist publication that ran from 1887 to 1888.
-It was edited by Jean-Baptiste Louiche, Charles Schæffer and Georges Deherme.

 Later, this tradition continued with such intellectuals as Albert Libertad, André Lorulot, Émile Armand, Victor Serge, Zo d'Axa and Rirette Maîtrejean, who in 1905 developed theory in the main individualist anarchist journal in France, L'Anarchie.
-Outside this journal, Han Ryner wrote Petit Manuel individualiste (1903).
-In 1891, Zo d'Axa created the journal L'En-Dehors.

-Anarcho-naturism was promoted by Henri Zisly, Émile Gravelle and Georges Butaud.
-Butaud was an individualist "partisan of the milieux libres, publisher of 'Flambeau' ('an enemy of authority') in 1901 in Vienna" and most of his energies were devoted to creating anarchist colonies (communautés expérimentales) in which he participated in several.

 In this sense, "the theoretical positions and the vital experiences of [F]rench individualism are deeply iconoclastic and scandalous, even within libertarian circles.
 The call of nudist naturism, the strong defence of birth control methods, the idea of "unions of egoists" with the sole justification of sexual practices, that will try to put in practice, not without difficulties, will establish a way of thought and action, and will result in sympathy within some, and a strong rejection within others".